Dental hygiene is the most important thing for your health.

 However, you should continue to monitor them and brush them again to make sure they are clean.

-The next stage is from five to seven years old.
+Dental Hygiene the next stage is from five to seven years old.

 Although young children think they can brush themselves, most do not develop enough manual dexterity to brush their teeth well until they are seven years old.